Website Manager

 Position Playing Requirements

-· Minimum of two (2) full innings at an infield position per player per game.
-The catcher position DOES count toward this requirement.
+· Minimum of one (1) full innings at an infield position per player per game.
+While

 · Minimum of one (1) full inning at an outfield position per player per game.